Marvin-VW/3dengine_python/docs/modules/starting_the_loop.rst

 Starting the Loop
 =====================

 Now we're at the beginning of the main loop.
-First, we handle the movement, then update the FPS counter, and finally reset the camera image.
+First, we handle the movement, then update the FPS counter, and reset the camera image.

 In this module we are dealing with the following code snippet of the Engine Loop:

     .. code-block:: python
         :caption: :mod:`main` method